imnltsa/ios15tether/README.md

 dleovl is a bad person, he is hating on other devs that doesn’t do what he wants and thinks he is a real developer just cause he has real developers as friends.
 He has no skill, he only has skill when he asks his real developer friends.
 Stop promoting him, he is a bad guy!

-\- a pedophile skid who loves 3 year olds
+\- a pedophile skid who loves real life 3 year olds